 Tap the Learn button to turn Learn Mode on or off.
-When on, adjusting a control in the MPC software window will immediately assign it to the currently selected Q-Link knob.
+When on, adjusting a control from your MPC touchscreen (in standalone mode or controller mode) or MPC software (in controller mode) will immediately assign it to the currently selected Q-Link knob.